ikko/sym/docs/topics/8_api_highlights/index.md

     style E fill:#8A2BE2,stroke:#333,stroke-width:2px,color:#FFFFFF;
     style F fill:#FF1493,stroke:#333,stroke-width:2px,color:#FFFFFF;
 ```
-## `symb.append(child)` / `symb.relate_to(other, how)`: Link Construction
+## `symb.append(child)` and Dynamic Relations: Link Construction

-The `Symbol` framework provides intuitive methods for establishing relationships between symbic entities, forming the edges of the underlying directed acyclic graph (DAG). `append(child)` creates a direct parent-child relationship, while `relate_to(other, how)` offers a more semantically rich way to define arbitrary connections, allowing for the specification of the nature of the relationship.
+The `Symbol` framework provides intuitive methods for establishing relationships between symbic entities, forming the edges of the underlying directed acyclic graph (DAG). `append(child)` creates a direct parent-child relationship.
+For more semantically rich and arbitrary connections, the framework now supports dynamic relation creation via attribute access, allowing for a highly expressive and readable way to define the nature of the relationship.

 ### Purpose and Usage
-These methods are used to build the graph structure by defining directed relationships between `Symbol` instances. `append` is for simple hierarchical relationships, while `relate_to` allows for custom relationship types.
+These methods are used to build the graph structure by defining directed relationships between `Symbol` instances. `append` is for simple hierarchical relationships.
+Dynamic relations allow for custom relationship types using a natural, dot-notation syntax, where the attribute name becomes the 'how' of the relation.

 ### Code Example
 ```python